 Guides are nonprintable lines that help you to position the placeholder job at exact coordinates on the substrate for your template.
-You can lock guides at their current position.

-- Do any of the following: - Create a guide: Drag the pointer from the horizontal or vertical ruler. - Move a guide: Drag the guide to a new position. - Remove a guide: Drag horizontal guides to the horizontal ruler and vertical guides to the vertical ruler.
+- Do any of the following: - Create a guide Drag the pointer from the horizontal or vertical ruler. - Move a guide Drag the guide to a new position. - Remove a guide Drag horizontal guides to the horizontal ruler and vertical guides to the vertical ruler.